Is Sports Betting Legal In Canada?

 Which Provinces Have Legal Sports Betting?

-While sports betting in Canada is only available in a limited capacity. ach province has different regulations regarding online and retail sports betting.
+Sports betting online in Canada is only available in a limited capacity. ach province has different regulations regarding online and retail sports betting.
 Betting on sports is legal in Canada but with major restrictions compared to other countries.
-There are motions to change the sports betting laws in Canada, for now, limited online sports betting is only allowed in six provinces:
+With recent changes to allow singe-game sports betting in Canada, for now, we have seen major changes.
+Online sports betting is only allowed in seven provinces:

 - British Columbia